Kamil-Anil/Kamil-Anil.github.io/_pages/portfolio.md

 **Permittivity Measurements of 3D Printing Materials**

 As a research intern at Aalto University, I experienced closely the research methodology of a scientist and I found a chance to apply this methodology myself.
 During first month of my internship, I made field research to find previous studies related to my project.
-I improved my theoretical background and at the same time,  I got used to researcher's environment and I received laboratory training and I prepared my set-up for measurements.
+I improved my theoretical background and at the same time,  I got used to researcher's environment and I received laboratory training and I prepared my set-up for measurements which can be seen in below:

 ![setup](https://github.com/Kamil-Anil/Kamil-Anil.github.io/assets/158865943/8e4a3b5b-36cb-4c47-81bc-b66a020f45ac)

+In my second month, I designed materials in proper shape for my set-up by using Siemens NX and I printed them.
+And in lab, I started measurements to find S-Parameters of materials for GHz frequency range.
+During that period, I failed many times until achieving succesful results.
+In my third month, I extracted permittivity by using HFSS simulation.

+Altough 3 month was not enough to obtain meaningful and trustable results, it was priceless for me to understand how to do scientific research.

 Advanced Photonics and Photovoltaics(APP)
 ======